Discover the Real Story of Santa Fe

 If you take only one tour in Santa Fe, make it this one.

-For more than 400 years, Santa Fe has stood at the crossroads of Native American, Spanish, Mexican, and American cultures.
-Its adobe walls, quiet courtyards, churches, and plazas hold stories of resilience, rebellion, faith, trade, and artistic reinvention.
+For over 400 years, Santa Fe has stood at the crossroads of Native American, Spanish, Mexican, and American cultures.
+Its adobe walls, quiet courtyards, churches, and plazas tell stories of resilience, rebellion, faith, trade, and artistic reinvention.

 On this engaging 2-hour walking tour, you’ll:

-• Explore the historic Santa Fe Plaza, the heart of the city since 1610
+• Explore the historic Santa Fe Plaza, the city’s heart since 1610

 • Visit 109 East Palace Avenue, gateway to the Manhattan Project

-• Walk Cathedral Park and step inside the Cathedral Basilica of St. Francis of Assisi
+• Walk through Cathedral Park and learn the story of the Cathedral Basilica of St. Francis of Assisi

 • Discover the legend of the Loretto Chapel’s “miraculous” staircase

-• Learn how architecture reflects Santa Fe’s layered cultural identityAlong the way, your guide connects the dots between past and present — explaining why Santa Fe looks the way it does, feels the way it does, and continues to captivate visitors generation after generation.
+• See how architecture reflects Santa Fe’s layered cultural identityAlong the way, your guide connects past and present — revealing why Santa Fe looks, feels, and endures as it does.

 Duration: 2 hours